 During certain parts of the year Quail may not call.
 Listen to your surroundings and if you are hearing Quails calling to each other, then you stand a good chance of calling them toward your trap.

 Resident in the Sonoran desert of Arizona and Mexico, extending into southern New Mexico, up and down the Rio Grande, up the Colorado River drainage into Utah’s canyon country, and west to California and southern Nevada.
-Preferred habitats include brushy and thorny vegetation of southwestern deserts.
+Preferred habitats include bushy and thorny vegetation of southwestern deserts.